Grenada is the Land of Spice, read on to learn about some amazing Grenada Spices!

 At the airport, I purchased dark chocolate for my late-night enjoyment.

 Use dried rhizomes ground up as a curry or in curry mixes.
 Also, use it for coloring savory rice dishes and potato dishes, yellow and in oil down (breadfruit cooked in coconut milk, the national dish).
-It gives an exotic color and flavor to shellfish, egg dishes, pickles, and salad dressings.
+It gives a unique color and flavor to shellfish, egg dishes, pickles, and salad dressings.

 You can use this dried flavor flower bud whole or ground to season hams, sausages, mincemeat pies, fish turtle, preserves, and pickles.
 Also used in condiments, relishes, gravies, soups, and sauces.